-In managing its portfolio, the Group utilises ratings and other measures and techniques which seek to take account of all aspects of perceived risk.
-The Group uses Moody's Risk Analyst (MRA) as its internal credit-rating engine.
-The MRA tool provides the ability to analyze a business and produce risk ratings.
+In managing its portfolio, the Group utilises ratings and other measures and techniques which seek to take into account of all aspects of perceived risk.
+The Group uses various internal credit-rating engine.
+The tools provide the ability to analyze a business and produce risk ratings.
 The analysis supports the usage of financial factors as well as non-financial subjective factors.
 The Group also uses external ratings by recognised rating agencies for externally rated portfolios.